Valais Blacknose Breed Standards

 - Scrotal hernia

-- Black body spots on the main body area (Black is allowed below Red line (Fig. 7) on diagram above).
+- Black body spots on the main body area (Black is allowed below the Red line (Fig. 7a & 7b) on the diagram).

-- Excessive number of guard hairs (i.e. long, coarse, stiff, outer-coat hairs which may be present.
-They cause the same difficulties to the processing as kemp fibers and are easy to recognize in the fleece because they are typically much longer than the actual wool fibers.)
+- An excessive number of guard hairs (i.e., long, coarse, stiff, outer-coat hairs) may be present.
+They cause the same difficulties in processing as kemp fibers and are easy to recognize in the fleece because they are typically much longer than the actual wool fibers.)

-- Mixed-colored wool up to an age of 18 months in rams.
+- Mixed-colored wool up to the age of 18 months in rams.

 The information in this guide is a translation of the Swiss Valais Blacknose breed standards provided by the Oberwalliser Schwarznasen Schafzuchtverband (Upper Valais Sheep Breeders’ Association).
-Translation has been carried out by Valais Blacknose Society (VBS) members using our own knowledge of the German language.
+Translation has been carried out by Valais Blacknose Society (VBS) members using their own knowledge of the German Language.
 Additional clarification has been included based on the knowledge and input from Blacknose breeders in Valais, UK & USA.

 |